Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Given the source code for an AWS Lambda function in the local store.py containing a handler function called get_store and the following AWS CloudFormation template.
-What should be done to prepare the template so that it can be deployed using the AWS CLI command aws cloudformation deploy?
+What should be done to prepare the template so that it can be deployed using the AWS CLI command `aws cloudformation deploy`?

 ![Question 59](images/question59.jpg)